Marriage can wait: Syrian teen in Jordan sets sights on starry career

 “It’s a common argument to hear that early marriage was a widespread phenomenon back in Syria before the war, but now we can see it happening more and more as a coping mechanism,” says Samar Muhareb, the director of Arab Renaissance for Development and Democracy-Legal Aid (ARDD), a Jordanian NGO that uses litigation and advocacy to promote and protect human rights.

 ARDD often finds itself battling early marriage as it looks to provide humanitarian aid to marginalised groups in Jordan.
-Through these efforts, Muhareb and her colleagues discovered Alothman and Bakri, a pair they now tout as an anti-early marriage success story.
+Through these efforts, Muhareb and her colleagues discovered Um Ghassan and Barakat, a pair they now tout as an anti-early marriage success story.
 But such stories are rare.

 Estimating the scope of the problem is difficult, says Muhareb.
 Many marriages occur in rural areas and are undocumented.
 But from ARDD’s work in Zaatari Camp, a snapshot develops.